OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )

-Important note on Data privacy: The `fsurf` tool is not HIPPA compliant (Health Insurance Portability and Accountability Act (HIPPA) is federal law to protect medical information).
-So the images must be anonymized and deidentified before the MRI images are placed on or submitted on  OSG machines.
-See the section `Anonymize Images` below.
+**Important note on data privacy**: The `fsurf` tool is not HIPPA compliant (Health Insurance Portability and Accountability Act (HIPPA) is federal law to protect medical information).
+Therefore images must be anonymized and deidentified before they are uploaded to OSG servers.
+See the section `Anonymize Images` below for more details.

 ##  Anonymize Images